Most brand health trackers are corporate astrology.

 The Only Truth in Marketing is the Search Bar

-The Search Bar is the confessional booth of the internet.
 People lie to surveys.
 They lie to their spouses.
 They lie to themselves.
-But they do not lie to Google.
+They don't lie to Google.

 Understanding Share of Search vs Share of Voice

 Share of search is the behavioral cousin of mental availability metrics.
-It captures category entry points—the moments when buyers enter your market and who they think of first.
+It captures category entry points, the moments when buyers enter your market and who they think of first.
 You can dump money into programmatic display advertising and native ad formats, but if nobody searches for you afterward, you've built nothing.

 Tool 1: Google Trends (The Macro Pulse)

-What it is: The 30,000-foot view of your cultural relevance—your primary organic search visibility tool.
+What it is: The 30,000-foot view of your cultural relevance.
+Your primary organic search visibility tool.

 Cost: $0.